 2. Kamala Harris

-California Senator Kamala Harris is likely the frontrunner for the Democratic nomination in 2020, and for good reason.
-If anyone would fight tooth and nail to save the country, it would be this determined Senator.
+California Sen. Kamala Harris is likely the frontrunner for the Democratic nomination in 2020, and for good reason.
+If anyone would fight tooth and nail to save the country, it would be this determined senator.

 3. Gavin Newsom

 This California governor and businessman has expressed no interest in pursuing the White House, but he would definitely be a tough challenger to Donald Trump – especially given that the charming Newsom gives us serious JFK flashbacks.
 He is popular among California progressives for being an early advocate for same-sex marriage and the legalization of recreational marijuana.

 4. Kirsten Gillibrand

 New York Sen. Kirsten Gillibrand is often cited as Hillary Clinton 2.0.
 However, she is much more outspoken and implacable than Clinton.
 This friend of the F-bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
 Fundamentally, if we are not helping people, we should go the fuck home," in an address to the Popular Democracy Forum at NYU.

 Obviously, she would never hold back in a debate against Trump and let's face it, we'd all love to see a powerful woman say “fuck you," to Trump on national television.

 Before serving in President Obama's cabinet as secretary of Housing and Urban Development, Castro served as the mayor of San Antonio, Texas.
 His name was also tossed into possible contenders to be Hillary Clinton's running-mate in the 2016 election.